Why to engage in value drawing and value sketching

 Pen and watercolor sketch or color sketch

 For sketch without paint, you can use CANSON Universal sketch paper, 65 lb.
 For pen and watercolor sketch, you can use CANSON XL cold press, 140 lb watercolor paper.
-Please, note!
-It will not work for watercolor painting or painting in layers!
-It is too thin and doesn’t absorb paint or water sufficiently.
-It can be used for drawing only and with watercolor pencils.
-Strathmore 300 series paper will work well for pen and watercolor wash.
+It can be used for drawing only, sketching with watercolor pencils.
+Strathmore 300 series watercolor paper will work well for pen and watercolor wash.

-We use simple graphite pencil, H and HB, they work well because we shouldn’t have too strong pencil lines.
+We use graphite pencil, HB, it works well because we shouldn’t have too strong pencil lines.

-For pen, you can use any black pen which does not bleed with application of water, but I am using MICRON from 02-05.
-You can test pen before buying it and see which one you like.
+For pen, you can use any black pen which does not bleed with application of water, but I am using MICRON, size 02-05.

 We use only the soft, flexible, artist’s grade eraser.
 It is very important to have such eraser.